 - Creating secular

-We’re looking for someone to help us update this site as we move it to Squarespace
+We’re looking for help updating this site as we move it to a new, global url.

 Login StatusYou are not logged in.

 Seeking your generosity

 If you find inspiration and sustenance in this website and would like to help secular dharma practice communities develop, and grow, do please offer your support

 - Somewhere between a flat white and a good meal perhaps

 - You can also support us with a one-time donation through PayPal

 - Go to the Generosity page to find out how to do this

 A conversation between David Loy and Bernat Font – David Loy was born into a US Navy family and as a child travelled far and wide with his family.
 He ‘dropped out’ and in Hawaii started to practice zen Buddhism.
 His first teacher was Robert Aitken and later, he practiced with Yamada Roshi.
 From philosophy to zen is not such a big jump, reading D.T.
 Suzuki or Alan Watts, but the difficult thing he found was to practice, to sit.

 During eight sessions, this course will articulate a contemporary vision of meditation and practical Buddhist philosophy in an integrative and accessible but also an exhaustive way.